Đurđe S. Ninković: Legacy

-The concept of the functional and affordable hotel for increasing travel needs of business people really took off in Yugoslavia after the Second World War through increase in rail travel for trade and business and then in the 1960s and 1970s with the advent of air travel as well, showing that hotelier Ninković had correctly anticipated the development of the affordable business hotel concept.
-Both, Astoria and Pošta, are still operating today as hotels.
+The concept of the functional and affordable hotel for increasing travel needs of business people took off in Yugoslavia after the Second World War through increase in rail travel for trade and business.
+In the 1960s and 1970s the advent of air travel showed that hotelier Ninković had correctly anticipated the development of the affordable business hotel concept.
+Both Astoria and Pošta are still operating today as hotels.
 It is a testimony to their strategic position that they are still two of the closest hotels to the main entrance of the Belgrade Glavna railway station.
 However, the area around the station, known as Savamala, deteriorated in character after the Second World War and became run down as private property was confiscated and enterprising individuals and businesses were replaced by communist state owned concerns.
 It is only recently since 2001, with the advent of post-communist private capital, that major buildings have been privatised and renovated and the Savamala area is re-establishing its respectability.

 Hotelier Ninković's grandson, also named Djurdje Ninković, has been engaged in long term campaigning and litigation for restitution of hotelier Ninković's property which was forcibly nationalized by the Communist Government of Yugoslavia in 1948.